 Test Questions:

-Before we start the next section of our test, I’d like to give you a little more context.
-In this project, My HealtheVet will soon include your VA.gov profile information for you to be able to view it in your My HealtheVet Profile.
-Our goal is to make sure you receive all of My HealtheVet and VA's important information to the correct place.
+Before we start the next section of our session, I’d like to give you a little more context about what we’re doing today.
+In this project, My HealtheVet will soon include your VA.gov profile information.
+Our goal is to make sure you can view your personal information across all of the sites you may use at VA.

 I’m going to ask you to do some specific tasks.
-For test purposes, we have created this account that we will pretend is yours, though it looks slightly different than what you might be used to.
-Please note that this is not a real website, and there will be some areas that you won’t be able to click on – this has nothing to do with you or your computer, those spots just aren’t relevant to our test.
+For today’s purposes, we have created this account that we will pretend is yours, though it looks slightly different than what you might be used to.
+Please note that this is not the REAL MyHealtheVet, and there will be some areas that you won’t be able to click on – this has nothing to do with you or your computer, those spots just aren’t relevant to our study.

 And again, as much as possible, it would help us if you can try to think out loud as you complete these tasks.